You probably can't because of the audio problem, but I guarantee you it's taking much less effort to speak here.

 They would never approve a candidate saying that.

-Halper and Heilman, McKinnon would never, that would never get on any candidate's teleprompter.
+These guys, Halperin, Heileman, McKinnon, would never, that would never get on any candidate's teleprompter.

-Here we are in the the upper, the highest levels of American politics.
+And I just, I don't know, here we are in the upper, the highest levels of American politics, and they are dazzled by somebody who's just real.

 They're dazzled by somebody who can just speak off the cuff, stay focused, say what he wants to say.

-And the best in their world can't do it without coaching, without advisors, without rehearsals, without a bunch of people signing off on what's going to be said.
+They're not accustomed to this kind of thing at all, which just when you stop and think these people represent the pinnacle, they represent the best, and the best in their world can't do it without coaching, without advisors, without rehearsals, without a bunch of people signing off on what's going to be said.

-Back after this, don't you?
+Back after this, don't go.

-Myron Plymouth, Michigan.
+Myron, Plymouth, Michigan.

 You're next.